-The ClearTeam Explorer (CTE) plugin for Eclipse allows developers to work in their Eclipse environment within a ClearCase (CC) controlled filesystem.
-In this discussion, I will assume that the ClearCase environment is one that has been set up with ClearCase UCM projects and components by your CC administrator.
+The ClearTeam Explorer (CTE) plugin for Eclipse allows developers to work in their Eclipse environment within an IBM ClearCase (CC) controlled filesystem.
+In this discussion, I will assume that the IBM ClearCase environment is one that has been set up with IBM ClearCase UCM projects and components by your CC administrator.
 Also under assumption is that the development tool is Eclipse with the ClearTeam Explorer IDE plugins installed.

 Basic Project Import